 Feeling overwhelmed as a mom is a given; it happens to me often!
 What makes it even worse is the thought that my kids might suffer because I don’t have enough time, energy or mental capacity to give them everything they need.
 But lately I’ve realized that having a busy mom can often be a GREAT thing for kids.
 Read on to find out why and how I feel kids thrive when mom is overwhelmed.

 And it’s no wonder we often feel like there’s just too much to do and not enough time to do it all.
-Running a household is enough to make anyone crazy (laundry, meals, toy clean up, toilet scrubbing) let alone the idea that you (and your spouse) are solely responsible for teaching your children how to be kind, upstanding, contributing members of society.
+Running a household is enough to make anyone crazy (laundry, meals, toy clean up, toilet scrubbing).
+Also, not to mention, the idea that you (and your spouse) are solely responsible for teaching your children how to be kind, upstanding, contributing members of society.
 Sometimes that last part makes me cry just thinking about it!

 But before we succumb to the worry-demons, let me just say that I believe that having an overwhelmed mother can be one of the BEST things for a child.